Work with a Legal Team Who Truly Cares

 With Jack Frost finally having left the building, many of us are finding ways to get outside and enjoy the spring weather — and biking or cycling is one way to do that.
 Here’s what you need to do to stay safe this spring and summer.

 Just as you’re expected to know vehicle laws when you’re driving a car, you’re expected to know bicycling statues in your area when you’re on a bike.
 The laws are there to keep you and the people with whom you’re sharing the road safe, so make sure you brush up on them before you head out on the road for the first time this spring.
-You can read about Kansas bike laws here, you can see Missouri bike laws here.
+You can read about Kansas bike laws here.